I’m going to be sharing my coming out story in a few days with a group of LGBT youth, so I thought it’s as good a time as any to share it here.

 The night of my deliverance, where I was going to be “healed” from homosexuality, I honestly don’t remember what I was feeling.
 Hopefulness perhaps?
 I do know that when I left and returned home, I believed 100% that I had in fact been healed, and I was no longer gay.

 Over the next few years I was busy being a single mom, homeschooling my two kids, getting heavily involved in church and more or less happily living life.
-But eventually I started to realize that my kids were one day going to be gone from home and I might want to be with someone rather than live out the rest of my life alone.
+But eventually I started to realize that my kids would one day be gone from home and I might want to be with someone rather than live out the rest of my life alone.
 The thought of having more kids also intrigued me, so I decided to start dating men again.

 When I was 33 I met a man who was a good fit for what I thought I was looking for.
 At this point I still had total faith in the fact that I had been “healed” and that I was no longer gay.
 I got remarried and in 3 years had 3 more kids.
 Another year later I had a miscarriage which I believe was a catalyst in my finally choosing to live an authentic life.